bryancatanzaro/nervana-lib-gpu-performance-preview/README.md

         % python bench.py

-        Our numbers (L1-5 and total in msecs):
+        Our numbers (L1-5 and total in msecs, lower is better):

           forward: [  41.
 112. 42.
 5. 9.]  total=208
           backward: [ 139.
 240. 87.
 9. 18.]  total=493